meerk40t/meerk40t-barcodes/README.md

-# meerk40t-barcodes-extension
+# meerk40t-barcodes
-MeerK40t Barcode extension.
+MeerK40t 0.8+ Barcode extension.

-# Barcode-Extensions.
+# Barcode-Extension

 * Registers the console command: `qrcode` which will generate a qrcode